Personal Loans

 Borrowers who use this product can come out ahead — but only if they weigh the decision, find a favorable personal loan and practice responsible debt management.

-Personal loan debt is growing rapidly, and that’s unlikely to change anytime soon.
+Personal loan debt is growing, and that’s unlikely to change anytime soon.
 That’s because credit card debt is rising, too, and will likely continue to do so for the foreseeable future.

 When that happens, people look to personal loans to help them control their credit card debt, and they can be great tools for that.
 If you have really good credit, a 0% balance transfer credit card might be a better choice for consolidating and refinancing other debts.
 Still, a personal loan can also be a strong option.

-Add all this up, and personal loan growth will likely continue in the coming months.
-Many folks will struggle with managing those loans, especially if economic conditions worsen.
+Add all this up, and personal loan growth will likely continue.
+Many folks will struggle with managing those loans.
 However, those who handle these loans well — especially those who use them to knock down their debt — can make a real difference in their financial situation, and that’s a big deal.

 • TransUnion